-Wallasey pub shooting: Woman fatally shot in head was out with friends
+Wallasey pub shooting: Woman fatally shot was not targeted - police

 - Published